bcgov/design-system/components/date_input/README.md

 4. Do not use placeholder text instead of labels.
 Screenreaders do not treat placeholder text as labels.
 Placeholder text dissapears which can confuse users if they forget the original prompt.

 ## Accessibility
-This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
+This component has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features:

 ### Screenreaders
 As read using ChromeVox